 The Verdict That Changes Everything

-Martin Luther called justification the article by which the church stands or falls.
+Martin Luther taught that justification is the article by which the church stands or falls.
 Calvin called it the main hinge on which religion turns.
 They were not exaggerating.
 Get justification wrong, and the entire gospel collapses into a self-help program with religious decorations.

 The Greek word dikaioō does not mean "to make righteous" — as if God were performing moral surgery on the sinner's character.
 It means "to declare righteous," a courtroom verdict, a legal pronouncement about the sinner's standing before the bench of heaven.
 In Proverbs 17:15, "acquitting the guilty and condemning the innocent — the LORD detests them both."
 If "justify" meant "make righteous," acquitting the guilty would be a good thing — you would be transforming them.
 But it is an abomination, because it means declaring the guilty to be innocent.
 And that is precisely what makes the gospel so staggering.